wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 **Q:**&ensp;Like a play on the stage?

 **M:**&ensp;The play was written, planned and rehearsed.
-The world just spouts into being out of nothing and returns to nothing.
+The world just spouts into beïng out of nothing and returns to nothing.

 **Q:**&ensp;Is there no creator?
 Was not the world in the mind of <span data-tippy-content="One of the gods of the Hindu trinity: Brahma, the creator; Vishnu, the preserver; Shiva, the destroyer.">Brahma</span>, before it was created?